Daniel José Older: Career

 Older's career as a writer began in 2014, in the back of the ambulance where he worked as an EMT in New York City.
 Older has said that he sees himself as an outsider to the publishing and literary scene.
 Describing himself as a disruptor, saying, “I entered the writing world clearly and strategically to do this thing, to write these books, to get them into the world and fuck with people…to generally fuck shit up.”

-Older's formal writing foray onto the writing scene came with Salsa Nocturna, in 2012.
-A collection of stories from the living, the dead, and those in between, Salsa Nocturna serves as an introduction to key characters from his first series, Bone Street Rumba.
+Older's formal writing foray onto the writing scene came with Salsa Nocturna, in 2012, which served as an introduction to key characters from his first series, Bone Street Rumba.

 Older's debut novel, Half-Resurrection Blues, was published by Penguin Books in the first week of 2015.
 By the end of January 2015, the production company owned by Anika Noni Rose had optioned the television and films rights to the novel and the following two novels in the Bone Street Rumba series.

 Later in 2015, Older's sophomore novel and series, Shadowshaper, was published by Scholastic.
 Following Older's tradition of inclusive writing, it follows a young Afro-Latina named Sierra who discovers her family's history of supernatural powers and her ability to interact with the spirit world.
 The book is the first of five works in the Shadowshaper Cypher.